sighupio/fury-kubernetes-opa/katalog/gatekeeper/gpm/README.md

 Gatekeeper Policy Manager is a simple **read-only** web UI for viewing OPA Gatekeeper policies' status in a Kubernetes Cluster.

+The target Kubernetes Cluster can be the one where GPM is deployed or some [remote cluster(s) using a kubeconfig file](#Multi-cluster-support).
+You can also run GPM [locally in a client machine](#Running-locally) and connect to a remote cluster.

-It can display all the defined **Constraint Templates** with their rego code, and all the **Contraints** with its current status, violations, enforcement action, matches definitions, etc.
+GPM can display all the defined **Constraint Templates** with their rego code, all the Gatekeeper Configuration CRDs, and all the **Constraints** with its current status, violations, enforcement action, matches definitions, etc.

 ## Requirements

 You'll need OPA Gatekeeper running in your cluster and at least some constraint templates and constraints defined to take advantage of this tool.

+ℹ You can easily deploy Gatekeeper to your cluster using the (also open source) [Fury Kubernetes OPA](https://github.com/sighupio/fury-kubernetes-opa) module.

 ## Deploying GPM